Link here

 I/O Filter Wildcard User Guide

-The I/O Filter Wildcard provides a place for prototyping analog circuitry or for filtering or conditioning I/O lines of other Wildcards.
-Twenty-four I/O lines can be independently filtered, or their signals can be combined in custom ways.
-When connecting external signals for acquisition, you should always filter your data inputs and outputs; this will provide the best reliability and longevity for your instrumentation.
+When connecting external signals for data acquisition, you should always filter your input and output lines; this will provide the best reliability and longevity for your instrumentation.
 Two 24-pin connectors are used for input and output; one generally mates to the field connector of a Wildcard I/O module, while the other connects to your external signals.
 A third connector accommodates the Wildcard Bus, which can be used for power and ground.
 Up to four through-hole and four surface-mount components can be soldered onto the board to filter each of the 24 I/O lines.

 Connecting to the I/O Filter Wildcard